Beryllium Valence Electrons: Unlocking Atomic Secrets

 Beryllium was discovered in 1798 by French chemist Nicolas-Louis Vauquelin.
 He found it in beryl and emeralds.

-In the early 19th century, Friedrich Wöhler and Antoine Bussy isolated beryllium metal.
-They used a process involving potassium.
+In the early 19th century, Friedrich Wöhler and Antoine Bussy isolated beryllium metal using a potassium-based process.

 Beryllium got its name from the mineral beryl.
 The name comes from the Greek word “beryllos.”

 Beryllium’s unique properties were quickly noticed.
-Its light weight and strength made it valuable in many fields.
+Its light weight and strength make it valuable in many fields.

 Atomic Structure